-We Provide Court Case filing and Copy Services throughout Minnesota
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Minnesota

 When you must deliver or pick up important court documents or have your urgent notification delivered in Minnesota, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve

 any defendant, respondent, witness or adverse person in Minnesota at any address and at any time needed.
 You can count on us to carry out your directives and connect with the subject of your matter.

 A.C.E.
 Authorized Process Servers travel extensively throughout Minnesota and are available to assist you immediately.

 A.C.E.
 Minnesota manages professional court document services in Minnesota.
 Trials in Minnesota courts are often held only after extensive pre-trial procedures that in more than 90% of

 cases lead to a default judgment.
 Territory outside of Minnesota, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which

 substitute for a state court system, distinct from the ordinary federal court system.
 You can count on A.C.E. as thousands of other happy clients have for twenty years.
 Cases in Minnesota courts

 begin in a trial court where lawsuits and criminal cases are filed and evidence is exchanged.
 Minnesota State trial courts are usually located in a courthouse in one of the counties

 within Minnesota.
 Even when state trial courts include more than one county in a judicial district, it isn't uncommon for the state trial court to hold regular sessions at each county seat